bacionejs/editor/README.md

 Designed for those who [don't have a computer](https://www.google.com/search?q=philippines+computer+ownership) and would like to **experiment** with programming **small** javascript games on an **android chrome phone offline**, BacioneJS is the most [thumb-friendly](https://youtu.be/lx6Pf-KflcQ?si=jBlJVh4iwFUp_Nj8) IDE, the only one with a fully custom keyboard and the only one implemented in standalone javascript without dependencies.
 These innovations reduce editing frustration, simplify installation, and enable rapid enhancements.

+## Goal
+Give people a **taste** of programming and if they like it, then they can level up to a computer.

 ## Installation (optional for offline use)
 - Download [bacionejs.html](https://raw.githubusercontent.com/bacionejs/editor/main/bacionejs.html)
 - Open your android file manager